-This research report describes results from a study that explored the feasibility and acceptability of introducing depot medroxyprogesterone acetate-subcutaneous (DMPA-SC) to health providers and family planning (FP) clients in Ghana.
+This research report describes results from an implementation science study that explored the feasibility and acceptability of administering depot medroxyprogesterone acetate-subcutaneous (DMPA-SC) among healthcare providers and family planning (FP) clients in Ghana.
 DMPA-SC is an injectable contraceptive method that can be self-administered.
 The study, conducted by the Population Council through the USAID-funded Evidence Project in collaboration with the Ghana Health Service, was implemented in rural, peri-urban, and urban areas of the Ashanti and Volta regions.
-A total of 150 health providers were trained to administer DMPA-SC and to train clients on self-injection.
-A total of 568 clients aged 18-49 years who sought FP services and chose to use DMPA-SC after receiving counseling agreed to participate in the study.
-Clients were given the option to have the provider administer DMPA-SC or to be trained on self-injection and, if deemed competent by the provider, to self-inject under supervision and to take two doses of DMPA-SC home for future self-injection.
-Clients were interviewed at the facility after their first injection and over the phone (for clients who chose to self-administer) or in person at the facility (for clients who chose provider administration) following their scheduled second injection (3-month interview) and third injection (6-month interview).
+A total of 150 healthcare providers were trained to administer DMPA-SC and to train clients on self-injection.
+After receiving FP counseling and voluntarily selecting to use DMPA-SC, 568 clients aged 18-49 years agreed to participate in the study.
+Clients were given the option to have the provider administer DMPA-SC or to be trained in self-injection.
+Providers assessed clients’ competence to self-inject and when considered competent, clients self-injected under the provider’s supervision and could take two DMPA-SC doses home for future self-injections.
+Clients were interviewed at the facility after their first injection, and either over the phone for clients who chose to self-administer at home or in-person at the facility for clients who chose provider administration following their scheduled 2nd injection and 3rd injection.

-The report examines the socio-demographic profile of clients, method continuation, and feasibility and acceptability of home self-injection, including storage and disposal.
-The report also describes findings from the training of providers on both DMPA-SC administration and client self-injection.
-Results of this study show that DMPA-SC self-injection is feasible and acceptable to both FP clients and providers.
+The report also examines the socio-demographic profile of providers and clients, method continuation, and feasibility and acceptability of home self-injection, including storage and disposal.
 Results have informed the national scale-up of DMPA-SC in public and private facilities, which began in April 2019.